-Off dates for these allotments are considered approximate and will depend on utilization levels.
+Off date for this allotment is considered approximate and will depend on utilization levels.
 To prevent over-utilization, a concerted effort should be made to distribute cattle over the entire allotment and to effectively graze all suitable areas in that unit.
 Permitted numbers are based on the premise that active management will occur to effect adequate livestock distribution.
 Cattle need to be moved before meeting riparian and upland grazing standards.
-If cattle are allowed to concentrate in riparian areas and at water developments without being distributed to unused areas of the allotment, the grazing capacity of the allotment is diminished to those areas only.
+If cattle are allowed to concentrate in riparian areas and water developments without being distributed to unused areas of the allotment, the grazing capacity of the allotment is diminished to those areas only.